 Where is Wineglass Bay located?

 Beautiful Wineglass Bay is located in Australia in the Freycinet National Park on the east coast of Tasmania.
-It’s 193 kilometres from Hobart and around 175 kilometres from Launceston and it takes between 2 and 2.5 hours to drive there from Tasmania’s largest cities.
+It’s 193 kilometres from Hobart and around 175 kilometres from Launceston and it takes between 2 and 2.5 hours to drive there from either Hobart or Launceston, Tasmania’s two largest cities.

 The nearest town to Wineglass Bay is Coles Bay, which sits just outside the Freycinet National Park beneath the Hazard Mountains.